St. Elizabeths Hospital: Peak operation

 Soon after the hospital opened to patients in January 1855, it became known officially as the Government Hospital for the Insane.
 During the Civil War, the West Lodge, originally built for male African-American patients, was used as a general hospital by the U.S. Navy.
 The unfinished east wing of the main building was used by the U.S. Army as a general hospital for sick and wounded soldiers.
 The Army hospital officially took the name of St. Elizabeth's Army Medical Hospital to differentiate it from the psychiatric hospital in the west wing of the same building.
 The name St. Elizabeth's was derived from the colonial-era name for the tract of land on which the hospital was built.

+During the Civil War, General Hooker, concerned for the social well being of his troops had prostitution from the District to visit troops during daylight hours.
+These women were referred to Hookers girls, which explains the reference to prostitutes as Hookers.

 After the Civil War and the closing of the Army's hospital, the St. Elizabeth's name was used unofficially and intermittently until 1916.
 Congress passed legislation changing the name from the Government Hospital for the Insane to St. Elizabeths Hospital, omitting the possessive apostrophe.
 It also transferred the hospital's administration to the United States Department of the Interior.

 In the late 19th century, the hospital temporarily housed animals that were brought back from expeditions for the Smithsonian Institution.
 There were no other federal facilities for such purpose, as the National Zoo had not been built.

 By 1940, St. Elizabeths Hospital was transferred to the Federal Security Agency, later the Department of Health, Education, and Welfare, as a U.S. Public Health Service Hospital.
 At its peak, the St. Elizabeths campus housed 8,000 patients annually and employed 4,000 people.

 Decline

-Beginning in the 1950s, however, large institutions such as St. Elizabeths were being criticized for hindering the treatment of patients and for outright abuses of some patients.
+Beginning in the 1950s, large institutions such as St. Elizabeths were being criticized for hindering the treatment of patients and for outright abuses of some patients.
 The 1963 Community Mental Health Act led to deinstitutionalization.
 The act provided for local outpatient facilities and drug therapy as a more effective means of allowing patients to live near-normal lives.
 The first community-based center for mental health was established at St. Elizabeths in 1969.

 The patient population of St. Elizabeths steadily declined as alternatives were sought for treatment.
-Unfortunately the act was never fully funded, states did not provide sufficient funds for community centers, and there has been a widespread failure to provide treatment for the mentally ill.
-They make up a large proportion of the homeless, an increasing problem in many cities, as well as a high proportion of people held in jails and prisons.
-Lacking stable lives, many get caught up in the justice system through drugs and crime.

 In 1967, the hospital was transferred to the National Institute of Mental Health.